saulpierotti/markdown_notebook/ADS.md

 * Attributes of objects are indicated as `object_name.attribute`
 	* The lenght of an array can be indicated as `A.lenght`

+# Algorithm analysis
+* Efficiency is related to the ability of an algorithm to be executed with available resources
+* Resources are time and memory
+* CPU time is number of instruction divided by number of istructions per unit time
+	* It is hardware-dependent
+* Running time is the number of primitive operations to be performeda before termination, in proportion to the input size
+	* A primitive operation is an arithmetic operation, data movement, comparison, decision (if)
+* Generally when referring to the time complexity of an algorithm this is measured in running time, not CPU time
+* The algorithm influences time much more than hardware, so we do not focus on hardware
+* Time and memory are bounded resources and must be used wisely
+* The input size is the number of elements in the input
+* A running time $\geq n^2$ is unacceptable for large inputs
+* In a while and for loop, the test is always executed once more than the body
+* Analysing algorithms is useful for predicting the amount of resources required for running them and for selecting the most efficient one
+* We assume that instructions are executed sequentially and that each instructuon is simple and commonly found in real CPU instruction sets
+* One instructuion is assumed to require constant time
+* The running time of an algorithm is the proportionality between the input size and the number of primitive instructions executed
+* Caution note: the test of a loop is always executed once more than the body

+# Order of growth
+* In running time analyses we can ignore constants, since we are interested in the asymptotic behaviour of the algorithm
+* I can focus only on the leading term, since the others are relatively insignificant

+# Algorithm design approaches
+* Incremental approach: add one element at a time
+* Divide and conquer: divide into subproblems, solve them and combine their solutions
+	* It is inspired by the political control tactique of making your enemies fight against each other for controlling them
+	* The divide step involves dividing the problem in sub-problems of smaller size
+	* The conquer step involves solving the sub-problems recursively
+		* If the sub-problem is too big I break it into sub-sub-problems
+		* If it is small enough I solve it directly
+	* The combine step uses the solutions of the elementary problems to give a solution of the original problem

 # Sorting
 * Sorting is an intermediate step in many tasks in CS
 * There are many sorting algorithms